geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 "Initializing" a Terraform backend connects your local Terraform instantiation to a workspace; we are using S3 as the shared workspace medium (Terraform has others as well).
 This workspace will contain information on EC2 instances, network info, etc.; you (and other developers in the future) can discover and manipulate these states, bringing servers and services up and down in a shared and coordinated way.
 These Terraform backends are an arbitrary bundle and can be grouped as needed.
 In general, the production systems should all use the same pre-coordinated workspace, but you may create new ones for experimentation, etc.

-Typically, the name of the workspace is `go-workspace-` + the name of the service; i.e. `go-workspace-api`.
+Typically, the name of the workspace is `go-workspace-` + the name of the service; i.e. `go-workspace-api` for the use case here.

 ```bash